joeflaming777-lgtm/finance-project-/README.md

 - Each user can only read/modify their own data (user-scoped queries)
 - CORS headers are open (`*`) — suitable for local dev only; restrict in production
 - Change `SECRET_KEY` to a long random string before any public deployment
+- **Gmail App Password** is used instead of the account password — revoke it anytime from [myaccount.google.com/apppasswords](https://myaccount.google.com/apppasswords)
+- Account deletion OTPs expire after **10 minutes** and are bound to the requesting session
+- Keep your `.env` file out of version control — it is listed in `.gitignore`

 ---